mikeAdamss/tidychef/README.md

 Datachef also contains significant advances in functionality, performance, test coverage and documentation.

-That is to say, I liked [databaker](https://github.com/sensiblecodeio/databaker) and successfully worked with it on multiple projects for tidying messy data sources over the course of almost a decade, this software is the culmination of that work and the lessons learned from that time.
+That is to say, I liked [databaker](https://github.com/sensiblecodeio/databaker) and successfully worked with it on multiple RAP projects over the course of almost a decade, this software is the culmination of that work and the lessons learned from that time.